Valentin Vornicu

-Valentin Vornicu is a mathematician, semi-professional midstakes poker player, and software engineer, formerly at Google.
-Vornicu holds 13 World Series of Poker circuit rings.
+Valentin Vornicu is a mathematician, semi-professional midstakes poker player, and software engineer at Meta, formerly Google.
+Vornicu holds 16 World Series of Poker circuit rings.
 Valentin is from Romania and now resides in San Diego, California.
 Vornicu is the founder of MathLinks, an educational resource company.
 Before founding MathLinks, he worked as a full-stack engineer for Art of Problem Solving.

 Mathematics and education

 Vornicu was a part of the Romanian team for the International Mathematics Olympiad (IMO) in 2001 and 2002.
 In 2002 he earned a bronze medal at the IMO.
 He graduated at the University of Bucharest in 2006, and got his Master's Degree in Algebra and Number Theory at the same University in 2008.
 In 2007, Vornicu discovered a generalized form of Schur's inequality, usually cited on online forums as "Vornicu-Schur inequality", which he published in a problem-solving book titled Olimpiada de Matematica.